Logo

 Build Path

-Venting Shriek is the lynchpin that makes this build.
+Venting Shriek is the lynchpin of this build.
 We pick up both Becalming Eruption and Creeping Flames.
-If you are having doubts about how effective this is, please check out the Psyker venting Shriek Radius test below.
-The range on this thing is absurd, and can set an entire room full of enemies on fire.
-This synergises well with both Perilious Combustion & Wildfire to spread as much dot damage as possible.
-It's possible to hit a sniper from a ridiculous distance away, and with 6 stacks of soul-blaze, it is enough to kill them outright.
+If you have doubts about its effectiveness, check out the Psyker Venting Shriek Radius test below.
+The range on this thing is absurd and can set an entire room full of enemies on fire.
+This synergizes well with Perilous Combustion and Wildfire to spread as much dot damage as possible.
+It's possible to hit a sniper from a ridiculous distance away, and with 6 stacks of soulblaze, it is enough to kill them outright.
+In addition, we knock enemies back and and give us some breathing room.
+It makes this a great crowd-control build, keeping enemies off of us and our team as we roast them alive.

 Psyker Venting Shriek Radius Test - Warhammer Darktide 40K: https://www.youtube.com/watch?app=desktop&v=yHg6tov0vDc